calidae/normandy-css/docs/reference/objects/media.md

 # Media

-An image to the left, with descriptive content to the right.
+ssssAn image to the left, with descriptive content to the right.

 ::: tip Where is it?
 The Media object is located in `5-Objects/_objects.media.scss`.